SAP-samples/btp-terraform-mooc-terra1/units/unit_3_2/README.md

 ### Creating the subaccount domain

-The BTP subaccount domain is a unique name with the BPT landscape in a specific region.
+The BTP subaccount domain is a unique name with the BTP  landscape in a specific region.
 To make our BTP subaccount domain unique we will use one Terraform resource called `random_uuid`.
 So, let's add in the `main.tf` file at the top the following line:

 ```terraform
 resource "random_uuid" "uuid" {}